 This is the second part of the Complete Guide to Investing in Germany.
 In Part-I, the basics of investing in general, was discussed.
 In this section, we will look at the basics of investing in Germany.

 Investing in Germany

-Investing in Germany is the same as other countries.
+Investing in Germany is the same as in other countries.
 However, due to the language, the terms used are different.
-The below explains the German terms and its English translation of what you will need to know before you start to invest in Germany.
+The below explains the German terms and their English translation of what you will need to know before you start to invest in Germany.

 Where to invest in Germany

 The different types of financial instruments in which can be invested in.
 This lists only the basic types of financial instruments which is commonly used as investments.
 The list does not include derivatives or other instruments.